suhrig/arriba/documentation/command-line-options.md

 : GFF3 file containing the genomic coordinates of protein domains.
 Distributions of Arriba offer protein domain annotations for all supported assemblies in the `database` directory.
 When this file is given, a plot is generated, which shows the protein domains retained in the fusion transcript.
 This option requires the Bioconductor package `GenomicRanges`.

 `--mergeDomainsOverlappingBy=FRACTION`
 : Occasionally, domains are annotated redundantly.
 For example, tyrosine kinase domains are frequently annotated as `Protein tyrosine kinase` and `Protein kinase domain`.
 In order to simplify the visualization, such domains can be merged into one, given that they overlap by the given fraction.
 The description of the larger domain is used.
-Default: 0.9
+Default: `0.9`

 `--optimizeDomainColors=TRUE|FALSE`
 : By default, the script colorizes domains according to the colors specified in the file given in `--annotation`.
 This way, coloring of domains is consistent across all proteins.
 But since there are more distinct domains than colors, this can lead to different domains having the same color.
 If this option is set to `TRUE`, the colors are recomputed for each fusion separately.
 This ensures that the colors have the maximum distance for each individual fusion, but they are no longer consistent across different fusions.
 Default: `FALSE`

 `--fontSize=SIZE`
 : Decimal value to scale the size of text.
-Default: 1
+Default: `1`

 `--showIntergenicVicinity=DISTANCE`
 : This option only applies to intergenic breakpoints.
-If it is set greater than 0, then the genes which are no more than the given distance away from an intergenic breakpoint are drawn.
+If it is set to a value greater than 0, then the script draws the genes which are no more than the given distance away from an intergenic breakpoint.
 Note that this option is incompatible with `--squishIntrons`.
-Default: 0
+Default: `0`